PeterJurkacek/startup-guru/guides/semafor.md

     2. **New Dental Hygiene**
     3. **New Preventive Exam**
     4. **New Treatment**
-3. Marking the dental state on the semafor.
+3. Annotate the dental state on the semafor.
-4. Marking the performed procedures on the semafor.
+4. Annotate the performed procedures on the semafor.
 5. Uploading patient's X-ray images to the semafor.

 ***Note:** We need you to record the dental state, procedures performed during the visit, and X-ray images created during the visit in the patient's visit record.
 Please export images on the same day they were created.*